Side by Side (1982 film): Plot

 The film focuses on the early life of the Osmond Brothers and how they became successful musicians.
 It also highlights the origins of their parents George Osmond and Olive Davis from as early as World War II.
-The Osmond's voices are heard on songs such as "I'm a Ding Dong Daddy from Dumas", "I Wouldn't Trade The Silver In My Mother's Hair", "Be My Little Baby Bumble Bee", and "Side by Side".
+The Osmonds' voices are heard on songs such as "I'm a Ding Dong Daddy from Dumas", "I Wouldn't Trade The Silver in My Mother's Hair", "Be My Little Baby Bumble Bee", and "Side by Side".

 At the end of the film, the video of the Osmonds singing "Side by Side" on The Andy Williams Show in 1962 is shown briefly, followed by a montage of vintage photos clips of the family.
 As the montage progresses, more clips of the family are shown over the years, leading up to the present timeframe.
-Also, the song turns to a newly-updated show-stopping version of "Side by Side", performed by the Osmonds (including Donny, Marie and Jimmy) on stage.
+Also, the song turns to a newly updated show-stopping version of "Side by Side", performed by the Osmonds (including Donny, Marie and Jimmy) on stage.
 Their parents (played by themselves) are watching in attendance and admiring their performance.